ColeMorton/tc-code-challenge-node-01/docs/getting-started/README.md

 ### What You're Working With

-The **Trilogy Care Bill Management System** is a full-stack web application that helps manage bills through different workflow stages.
-It's designed as a code challenge to demonstrate modern web development skills.
+The **Bill Management System** is a full-stack web application that helps manage bills through different workflow stages.
+It demonstrates modern web development skills and patterns.

 **Core Features:**
 - **Bill Management**: Create, view, and track bills through workflow stages
-- **User Assignment**: Assign bills to users with a 3-bill limit per user
+- **User Assignment**: Assign bills to users with a 3-bill limit per user (active stages only)
 - **Stage Workflow**: Bills progress through Draft → Submitted → Approved → Paying → On Hold/Rejected → Paid
 - **Real-time Validation**: Check bill reference uniqueness as you type
 - **Responsive Design**: Works on desktop and mobile devices